 The collection of railroad material consists of over 14,000 items relating to American, Canadian, Mexican, British, French, German, and Russian railroad companies and their rolling stock.
 There are annual reports, including extensive runs of most major lines in the United States, pamphlets, timetables, charters, stock certificates and other legal documents, surveys, advertising brochures, posters, artwork, archival collections and photographs.
 In addition to the annual reports, there are many monographs and long runs of most of the State Railroad Commissions' Reports.

 Imageworks is located on the 2nd floor of the Art, Architecture & Engineering Library.
 The physical collection includes over 3,000 DVDs, VHS tapes, and CD-ROMs; more than 100,000 35mm slides; and numerous blueprints and maps.
 In addition, there are several thousand high-resolution, royalty-free images available from our Corel CD-ROM collection.
-We also have a materials collection, currently comprised of 200 samples leased from Material ConneXion.

 The DVDs, VHS tapes, and CD-ROMs can all be found in Mirlyn. and through the Imageworks Video Database.
 You may browse and borrow videos during our open hours, or request them via "Get This" in Mirlyn and the item will be held at the circulation desk of your choice.
 These items circulate for 3 days, with 3 renewals.